Don't Stop Believin': Background

 By 1980, the Californian rock outfit Journey was on its way to becoming one of the most successful acts of the era.
 After discarding its roots in progressive rock, the group hired vocalist Steve Perry and smoothed out its sound.
 The band had notched several domestic top-25 hits with "Lovin', Touchin', Squeezin" and "Any Way You Want It".
 Original keyboardist Gregg Rolie, with the group since its progressive days, amicably departed in 1980, leaving the foursome without one of its signature elements.
 Rolie recommended the band invite Jonathan Cain of British rockers the Babys to be his permanent replacement, who accepted and joined the band as it prepared to record its next album, Escape (1981).

 To prepare for writing its next effort, Journey rented a warehouse in Oakland, California, where they worked daily to complete arrangements and develop new ideas.
-Cain came up with the song's title and hook; it stemmed from something his father frequently told him when he was a struggling musician living on Los Angeles' Sunset Boulevard.
-Cain was unsuccessful and ready to give up, and each time he would call home in despair, his father would tell him, "Don't stop believing or you're done, dude."
+Cain came up with the song's title and hook; it stemmed from something his father had frequently told him back when he had been a struggling musician living on Los Angeles' Sunset Boulevard.
+At that time Cain was unsuccessful and ready to give up, and each time he would call home in despair, his father would tell him, "Don't stop believing or you're done, dude."
 Guitarist Neal Schon invented the song's distinctive bass line, and Perry suggested Cain write a driving synthesizer piece to complement that bass line.
 Drummer Steve Smith added a standard rock backbeat behind that, and instructed Schon to play 16th note arpeggios over the rest of the instrumentation, as though he were a "train" guiding the song in its direction.

 Jonathan Cain, the band's newest member, developed the song's title.